isomerpages/moe-pasirrissec/pages/Announcements.md

 description: ""
 variant: markdown
 ---
+#### Collection of School Graduation Certificate (SGC) for 2023 Cohort
+Students from 2023 Sec 4 Exp and Sec 5NT cohorts may collect their SGC from the school General Office during office hours.

 #### Secondary 1 Breakfast Session with Parents

 Please click [here](/files/Information%20for%20Parents/2024_Sec_1_Breakfast_with_Parents_12_Apr.pdf) to view the Sec 1 Breakfast Session with Parents slides.

-#### Collection of School Graduation Certificate (SGC) for 2023 Cohort
-Students from 2023 Sec 4 Express cohorts may collect their SGC from the school General Office during office hours.

 #### PRSS Newsflash